2martensOrg/web-platform/README.md

 Another important difference:
 The Web Platform is an **actual** application with accessible frontend.
 It provides some collection pages for the frontend that allow plugins and applications to plug them in and display their stuff.

-The perfect example for that is the Dashboard page which gives you at a glance what is going on in the project.

 ## Requirements